 Thatcher’s Micro Policy: Privatization and Free Market Economics

-In this article, Professor Kevin Lee describes Margaret Thatcher’s microeconomics in a little more detail.
+In this article, Professor Kevin Lee describes Margaret Thatcher’s microeconomics in detail.
 He writes of the importance of the ‘First Welfare Theorem’, market failures and Hayek’s ideas on the ‘Use of Knowledge’.
 These are then related to Thatcher’s free-market policy solutions.

 Thatcher’s economic policies were driven by her belief in economic liberalism and the view that economic decisions are best made by individuals acting in a free market.
 A formal mathematical motivation of this view is provided by the “First Welfare Theorem”, discussed below, and Friedrich Hayek expanded on the view emphasizing the advantages of the price mechanism in its use of information.
 These ideas directly informed the strong anti-inflationary stance of Thatcher’s macroeconomic policy and translated into microeconomic policies which enacted de-regulation and privatization in many sectors of the economy.
 These were seen as important ‘supply side’ policies aiming to enhance decision-making and to raise the natural level of output through improved allocation of resources and production technologies.